These are the 10 best states to retire in 2022: Study

 Bankrate conducted a study to find the best and worst states for retirement in 2022.
 “For this study, Bankrate looked at five broad categories: affordability, wellness, culture, weather and crime.
 We placed the heaviest weighting on affordability,” according to the study, whose authors acknowledged that some things, such as proximity to loved ones or personal dislike of the cold, were just too subjective to measure.

-The Southeast dominated the top two spots followed by some Midwest states and others across the U.S. Florida, well known for its warm weather, abundant golf and retirement communities such as The Villages, unsurprisingly took the top spot.
+The study ranks Kansas 37th.
+The Southeast dominated the top two spots, followed by some Midwest states and others across the U.S. Florida, well known for its warm weather, abundant golf and retirement communities such as The Villages, unsurprisingly took the top spot.

 Let’s check out the best and worst states: